 Osmosis is why drinking salty water will kill.
 With salty water in the stomach, osmotic pressure begins drawing water out of the body trying to dilute the salt in the stomach eventually dehydrating the body causing death.

-The chart table is stationed close to the companionway, enabling the navigator to communicate easily with the cockpit crew.
+The [ marine chart table ] is stationed close to the companionway, enabling the navigator to communicate easily with the cockpit crew.
 It is a self-contained area out of the way of the main living spaces and the galley and all instruments and radio sets are situated there.
 The chart table should hold a chart folded no more than once, and stowage for navigation equipment with charts stored in the space under the chart-table top.